 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccination as the first step in protecting against flu viruses.
 It is strongly recommended that everyone 6-months old and over get a flu shot each year.

-Flu shots are available at the CCPHSD Clinic, 2625 N. King Street, Flagstaff, Monday - Friday, 8 – 11 a.m. and noon – 5 p.m., on an appointment basis.
+Flu shots are available by appointment from 8 a.m. –– 5 p.m., Monday - Friday, at the CCHHS Clinic, 2625 N. King Street, Flagstaff.
 Walk-ins are accepted as availability permits.
-Call the CCPHSD Clinic at 928-679-7222 to make an appointment.
+Call the CCHHS Clinic at 928-679-7222 to make an appointment.

-The cost for a flu vaccination at the CCPHSD Clinic is $30.
-As a courtesy, the CCPHSD will bill the insurance company, but those seeking a flu shot should check with their insurance provider to determine whether they are covered and asked to bring their insurance card.
+The cost for a flu vaccination at the CCHHS Clinic is $30.
+High-dose flu vaccinations are $50.
+As a courtesy, the CCHHS will bill the insurance company, but those seeking a flu shot should check with their insurance provider to determine whether they are covered and asked to bring their insurance card.
 No one will be denied services due to inability to pay.

 Flu symptoms include fever, chills, muscle aches, cough, congestion, runny nose, headaches and fatigue.
 Complications of flu can include bacterial pneumonia, ear infections, sinus infections, dehydration and worsening of chronic medical conditions, such as congestive heart failure, asthma, or diabetes and can cause death.

-In addition to getting a seasonal flu shot, good health habits will help you stay well.
-These simple actions can stop the spread of germs and help protect you and others from getting sick:
+In addition to getting a seasonal flu shot, these actions can stop the spread of germs and help protect people from getting sick:

 - Wash hands frequently during the flu season.

 - Avoid contact with people who are sick.